kshaffer/cognition/week1.md

 - *Music and Memory*, Chapter 10, "Event Fusion"

 Keep in mind the collaborative nature of the D2L quizzes.
 See the [Assignment guide](/assessments/) for details.

+## Learning objectives

+This unit is directed towards the following student goals:

+- familiarity with the course website and D2L site
+- ability to post video and comments to the D2L discussion forum
+- ability to recognize, recall, and/or find basic information about the core concepts listed above
+- ability to synthesize and apply the core concepts listed above, individually or in collaboration with others, in a written explanation